Can I Sue USPS?

 The Federal Tort Claims Act

-Congress has waived sovereign immunity in the Federal Tort Claims Act of 1946 (FTCA).
+Congress waived sovereign immunity in the Federal Tort Claims Act of 1946 (FTCA).
 The FTCA allows you to recover from the federal government for personal injury, wrongful death, or property damage caused by the negligence of a federal employee acting within the scope of their employment.

 - Duty: a legal obligation recognized by the law to use reasonable care toward another